Vehicle Registration and Parking

 Temporary and Frequent Visitor Passes

-- Frequent visitor passes can be purchased for a single guest.
+- Frequent Visitor Passes may be purchased for a single guest.

 - All guests, vendors, contractors, and lecturers may obtain their day passes by contacting the faculty member, staff member, or department chair who is responsible for them while they are on the campus.

-- They will be able to request the appropriate pass online and then the pass will then be emailed to the requesting Springfield College employee.
+- They will be able to request the appropriate pass online and then the pass will be emailed to both the requesting Springfield College employee and their guest.

 Reserved Parking Areas